 Rules and regulations regarding the following can be found on the University Bulletin.

 - Withdrawal For Medical Reasons

 Note for University College Students: Students should schedule a graduation clearance appointment with their University College academic adviser before filing an Application for Graduation form.
 Deadlines for filing the Application for Graduation are listed in the current University College Registration Guide.
 (Students engaged in the prior learning process may not file for graduation until they have received their final award notice.)

 Academic Support Services

 To support classroom studies, students have available online and in-person support services.
-(See the Support Services section for information about the Offices of Disability Support Services and Information Technology, the Learning Center, the Writing Center and Swirbul Library.)
+(See the Support Services section for information about the Student Access Office and Information Technology, the Learning Center, the Writing Center and Swirbul Library.)